Our Founders

-About Thunderbird Director’s Peggy Schlegel and Betsy Schott
+About Thunderbird Dance Camp Founders Peggy Schlegel and Betsy Schott

 Peggy Schlegel grew up wearing white patent leather boots and twirling her baton in Portland, Oregon.
 In 1974, she was busy coaching dance team at Clackamas High School and raising three small children of her own.
 Sylvia Blair, the founder of the Thunderbird Camp, reached out to Peggy and invited her to become a teacher.
 Blair had initially envisioned Thunderbird as a summer camp to teach baton twirling and performance skills.
 By the mid-1970’s, majorettes and their batons were becoming an endangered species and high school dance teams were growing in popularity.
 The program began shifting toward serving the needs of high school dancers on teams within the Pacific Northwest.
 The summer of 1974 was Peggy’s first association with Thunderbird.
 In the early days, camp was hosted at Lewis and Clark College where teachers were required to “dress for dinner.”